Qualitative Reasoning Group

 Nicholson, S. and Forbus, K. (2002).
 Answering comparison questions in SHAKEN: A progress report.
 AAAI Spring Symposium on Mining Answers from Texts and Knowledge Bases, Palo Alto, CA. [Analogy and Similarity]

 Rasch, R., Kott, Al, and Forbus, K. (2002).
 AI on the Battlefield: An experimental exploration.
-In the Proceedings of the 14th Innovative Applications of Artificial Intelligence Conference, July, Edmonton, Canada.
+Proceedings of the 14th Innovative Applications of Artificial Intelligence Conference, July, Edmonton, Canada.
 [Sketch Understanding]

 2001 [back to the top]

-Bittner, T & Smith, B. (2001).
+Bittner, T. and Smith, B. (2001).
 Granular partitions and vagueness.
 Proceedings of the Conference on Formal Ontology in Information Systems (FOIS2001), ACM Press.
 [Ontology and Granular Partitions]

-Bittner, T & Smith, B. (2001).
+Bittner, T. and Smith, B. (2001).
 A taxonomy of granular partitions.
 Proceedings of the Conference on Spatial Information Theory (COSIT2001).
 Lecture Notes in Computer Science, Berlin-Heidelberg, Springer-Verlag.
 [Ontology and Granular Partitions]

-Bittner, T & Smith, B. (2001).
+Bittner, T and Smith, B. (2001).
 A unified theory of granularity, vagueness and approximation.
 COSIT Workshop on Spatial Vagueness, Uncertainty, and Granularity.
 [Ontology and Granular Partitions]

 Forbus, K. (2001).
 Articulate software for science and engineering education.
 In Forbus, K., Feltovich, P., and Canas, A. (Eds.)
 Smart machines in education: The coming revolution in educational technology.
 AAAI Press.
 [Educational Software]